 Linode

-When I went to MongoDB, I focused on getting the tech-focused team to being customer focused.
+When I went to MongoDB, I focused on getting the tech-focused team to be customer focused.
 2022 was the first public release of a lot of what I accomplished.
 It was a start.
-Jim Sharf (MongoDB CTO) is focusing on what needs to be focused on - mission-critical performance, efficiency, availability, and operability.
+Jim Scharf (MongoDB CTO) is focusing on what needs to be focused on - mission-critical performance, efficiency, availability, and operability.
 Will it be enough for MongoDB to succeed when the vast majority of agents suggest Supabase rather than MongoDB Atlas? (which is a shame)

-Jun 2022
+June, 2022

 MongoDB's New Tool to Migrate Data from Relational Systems